DeviesDevelopment/analytics-poc/README.md

 Live demo: http://devies-analytics-poc.s3-website-eu-west-1.amazonaws.com/

+Read more about this experiment in [this blog post](https://sundin.github.io/implementation/2020/09/01/analytics-poc.html).

 ## How it works

 Every time the path changes, an event is stored in the [Analytics](frontend/src/Analytics.jsx) component.
 When the browser session ends, all the collected events are sent (together with some metadata) in a single request to a lambda endpoint.
 The lambda then parses the data and saves it to a DynamoDB table.